mcintyrehh/hankflix/README.md

 # 😎Hankflix👨‍🎤
-A full MERN stack app for adding media in the public domain or digitizing physical collections to Plex servers using [Sonarr](https://github.com/Sonarr/Sonarr/wiki/API) and [Radarr](https://github.com/Radarr/Radarr/wiki/API) Dockers
+A full MERN stack app for digitizing physical media collections to Plex servers using [Sonarr](https://github.com/Sonarr/Sonarr/wiki/API) and [Radarr](https://github.com/Radarr/Radarr/wiki/API) Dockers

 ## What needs to be configured first
 1. You will need Sonarr/Radarr installed and set up with the indexers/download client of your choosing